WARNING!!! The Danger of Sponsored blog Posts!

 It has become a common way for bloggers to monetize their blogs.
 They get paid something between $10 and $1000 (and even more) to review advertisers’ service and link to it from the review post.

-There are generally 3 reasons an advertiser would pay you to write about his product;
+There are generally 4 or more reasons an advertiser would pay you to write about his product;

 - To instantly have traffic from your community.
 Once the sponsored post is published, you are required to mail to your list, share on social media, etc. This instantly will start driving traffic to the reviewed product page.